Sylvia Tyson

-Sylvia Tyson, CM (née Fricker; born 19 September 1940) is a Canadian musician, performer, singer-songwriter and broadcaster.
-She is best known as part of the folk duo Ian and Sylvia, with Ian Tyson.
+Sylvia Tyson, CM (née Fricker; born 19 September 1940) is a Canadian singer-songwriter, musician and broadcaster.
+She is best known as part of the folk duo Ian & Sylvia, with Ian Tyson.
 Since 1993, she has been a member of the all-female folk group Quartette.

 Early life

 Tyson was born Sylvia Fricker in Chatham, Ontario, the second of four children.
 Her father was an appliance salesman for the T. Eaton Company, and her mother was a church organist and choir leader.
 At a young age Fricker decided to become a singer.
 Although her parents tried to discourage her from pursuing a career as an entertainer, she left Chatham in 1959 to perform in Toronto.

 Ian and Sylvia

 From 1959 to 1974, she was half of the popular folk duo Ian & Sylvia with Ian Tyson.
-The two met after a friend of Tyson heard her sing at a party and let Ian know about her.
-Tyson had been performing in Toronto clubs as a solo artist, but after he and Fricker met, they decided to work together as a duo.
+The two met after a friend of Ian's heard her sing at a party and let Ian know about her.
+Ian had been performing in Toronto clubs as a solo artist, but after he and Fricker met, they decided to work together as a duo.
 Their full-time collaboration began in 1961 and continued for a decade.
 From the late 1960s to the early 1970s, she and Ian Tyson also fronted the country rock band Great Speckled Bird.

 Sylvia Tyson wrote her first and best-known song "You Were on My Mind" in 1962.
 It was recorded by Ian & Sylvia in 1964.
 The song has been covered extensively, but first became a hit single in the mid-1960s for the San Francisco-based folk-rock band We Five, and also for the British pop singer Crispian St. Peters.

 Fricker married Ian Tyson on 26 June 1964.
 During their years together, they recorded 13 albums.

 The Tysons were divorced in 1975.
 During their marriage, they had one child, Clayton Dawson Tyson.